infrahq/infra/README.md

 ## Introduction

-Infra is open-source access management for infrastructure (Kubernetes, SSH, Databases, AWS and more).
+Infra is **open-source access management** for infrastructure (Kubernetes, SSH, Databases, AWS and more):

+1. Connect infrastructure (e.g. Kubernetes, SSH, Databases, AWS and more coming soon)
+2. Add an identity provider such as Google, Okta or Azure AD, or use Infra's built-in users & groups
+3. Assign access (e.g. `view`, `edit` or `admin`) to users & groups on the team
+4. Users log in via Infra's CLI with `infra login`

+That's it!

 ![dashboard](https://user-images.githubusercontent.com/251292/179054958-cba0e177-dd35-42ea-ad28-a6c8a79e697a.png)